emmanuel-battesti/place-bot/README.md

 Robot act and perceive in a *Playground*.

 A *playground* is composed of scene elements, which can be fixed or movable.
-The playground with all its elements, except for the robot, are called "Map" within this *Place-bot* repository.
+The playground with all its elements, except for the robot, are called "World" within this *Place-bot* repository.

 ### Coordinate System

 A playground is described using a Cartesian coordinate system.

 Each element has a position (x,y, theta), with x along the horizontal axis, y along the vertical axis, and theta the orientation in radians, aligned on the horizontal axis.
-The position (0, 0) is at the center of the map.
+The position (0, 0) is at the center of the world.
 The value of theta is between -Pi and Pi.
 Theta increases with a counter-clockwise rotation of the robot.
 For theta = 0, the robot is oriented towards the right.
 A playground has a size [width, height], with the width along x-axis, and height along y-axis.

 # Programming